shariqshah/symmetry/README.md

 	* Camera fbo params are now written to file when entity is saved
 	* Fixed several bugs with entity loading
 	* Removed duplicate parsing logic
+	* Fixed bugs in stripping key name for input map